Hadron67/tscc-compiler/README.md

     printDetailedTime: true
 });
 ```
-These are other usages of the module.
-Checkout [wiki]() for a detailed specification.

 ### Test input
 You can give the tscc-compiler a test input string to test if the grammar works.
 Input string consists of the following two elements, seperated by spaces:
 - An identifier parenthesised by `<>` is a token, referenced by its name;